chunglim/foolmath/README.md

 It is still a constant, but not `1`, not even an integer.<br>
 It is even an irrational and transcendental number.<br><br>
-Next, let's see sane proofs.
+Next, let's see valid proofs.

 ### **You might be wondering, why $\frac{d}{dx}e^x=e^x$?**